Create a pipeline with custom connectors

 - Click the Configure parser icon to the right of the parameter.

 - Select the variables you want to use in the query from the Variables drop-down.
-You can select multiple variables, however your query must use every variable you select.
-Do not select variables which you do not intend to use.
+You can select multiple variables; however, your query must use every variable you select.
+Do not select variables that you do not intend to use.

 -

 Type the query into the Query field.
-To refer to the selected variables in the query, the variables must be enclosed in brackets as in this example:
+To refer to the selected variables in the query, the variables must be enclosed in curly braces as in this example:

 tickets updated_at>${UPDATE_DATE} created_at>${CREATE_DATE}